 |Soil||Rich organic soil 5.5-7.0 pH|

 When a plant has been in cultivation for more than 28,000 years like the Colocasia, it can be harder to pin down where it started.
 The evidence speaks to a beginning in Southeast Asia, though this is still widely debated.
-It has been a food crop for areas near the equator in countries like Indonesia, Polynesia, China, and Africa.
+These tropical perennial plants grown all over the world have been a food crop for areas near the equator in countries like Indonesia, Polynesia, China, and Africa.

 While my earlier warnings of digestive issues from consuming this plant may put a few readers off their feed, it is true that every part of this plant is edible as long as it’s prepared correctly.